 - Don’t be overly concerned about the odd piece of negativity – you will never please all of the people, all of the time – deal with it and move on.

 - Always separate the person from the problem.
 Never personally attach a person, regardless of the comments they make.
 If appropriate, thank them for informing you of their concerns.

 - Never be flippant with concerns raised – there are certainly trolls around, but most initial negative comments/reviews come from an honest sense of disappointment about a service, product or experience.
 Don’t dismiss it out of turn – there is the potential to turn this into a genuine opportunity to help, educate and/or review internal processes.

-- If the situation escalates or you believe serious, long-term damage has occurred to your brand, contact your branding specialist, like the team at Liquid Creativity, for expert advice.
+- If the situation escalates or you believe serious, long-term damage has occurred to your brand, contact your brand agency Liquid Creativity, for expert advice.